lino-framework/book/docs/specs/contacts.rst

 The :attr:`Role.person` field
-in the :class:`RolesByCompany` table is a :term:`Learning foreign key` field: if you type the name of a person that does not yet exist in the database, Lino creates it silently.
+in the :class:`RolesByCompany` table is a :term:`learning foreign key` field: if you type the name of a person that does not yet exist in the database, Lino creates it silently.